merklejerk/flex-contract/README.md

 await tx.receipt;
 // Wait for 3 confirmations.
 await tx.confirmed(3);
-// Make a transaction call to the newly deployed contract. const receipt2 = await contract.myTransactionFn('1234', {key: PRIVATE_KEY});
+// Make a transaction call to the newly deployed contract, signed by an
+// arbitrary wallet, and wait for the receipt. await contract.myTransactionFn('1234', {key: PRIVATE_KEY});
 // Find some transaction events. receipt2.findEvents('MyEvent');

 // Define a contract interface bound to an address on the mainnet. contract = new FlexContract(ABI, DEPLOYED_AT);
-// Call a constant function and get the result(s). await contract.myConstantFn();
+// Call a constant function and wait for the result(s). await contract.myConstantFn();
-// Find events from the last 16 blocks. await contract.MyEvent({fromBlock: -16});
+// Find events named 'MyEvent' from the last 16 blocks. await contract.MyEvent({fromBlock: -16});
 // Track events as they happen. const watcher = contract.MyEvent.watch();